How is testicular cancer found?

 - Chest pain

 A number of problems other than cancer, such as an injury to the testicle, infection, or inflammation, can cause symptoms like those of testicular cancer.
-If you have any of the signs or symptoms above, see a doctor right away.
-Remember, the sooner cancer is found the sooner you can start treatment.
-And the earlier you get treatment, the better it is likely to work.
 For more details, see our document Do I Have Testicular Cancer?

 Medical history and physical exam

-If you have signs or symptoms that suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and symptoms.
+If you have signs or symptoms that suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and to learn more about your symptoms.
 Then the doctor will do a physical exam.
 During the exam, the doctor will feel the testicles for any swelling, tenderness, or lumps.
-The doctor will also feel your belly for swollen lymph nodes which could be a sign that the cancer has spread.
+The doctor will also feel your belly for swollen lymph nodes, which could be a sign that the cancer has spread.

-This test uses sound waves to make pictures of internal organs.
+This is often the first test done if the doctor thinks you might have testicular cancer.
+The test uses sound waves to make pictures of internal organs.
 The computer shows the picture on a screen.
-An ultrasound can help doctors tell whether a lump (or mass) is solid or filled with fluid.
-If the lump is solid, then it is more likely to be cancer.
+An ultrasound can help doctors tell if a lump (or mass) is solid or filled with fluid.
+If the lump is solid, it is more likely to be cancer.

-This is a very easy test to have done, and it uses no x-rays.
+This is a very easy test to have, and it uses no x-rays.
 You just lie on a table while a flat wand is moved over the skin of the scrotum.
-Usually, your skin is coated with gel first.
+Usually, the skin on your scrotum is coated with gel first.

 Surgery to diagnose testicular cancer

-If the doctor sees a solid tumor on ultrasound, it is likely to be cancer, so surgery will most likely be done to remove it as soon as possible.
-Whenever they can, surgeons try to remove the entire tumor, the testicle, and the spermatic cord.
-The spermatic cord carries sperm, blood, and lymph.
-It can act as a pathway for cancer cells to spread.
+Instead, if the doctor sees a solid tumor on ultrasound, surgery will most likely be done to remove it as soon as possible.
+Surgeons try to remove the entire tumor, the testicle, and the spermatic cord.
+The spermatic cord, which includes part of the vas deferens, can act as a pathway for cancer cells to spread.
 For this reason, the cord is tied off early in the operation.
-Doctors usually do this operation through a cut (incision) in the groin.
-This is the same operation that is done for cancer in the testicle.
+Doctors usually operate through a cut (incision) just above the pubic area.

 In rare cases, the doctor may take a tissue sample (biopsy) before removing the testicle.
 This is done when doctors are not sure if the tumor is cancer.
 In surgery the doctor makes a cut in the groin, takes the testicle out of the scrotum, and looks at it without cutting the spermatic cord.
-If an area of concern is seen, part of that area is removed and sent to be looked at by the pathologist right away.
+If a suspicious area is seen, part of that area is removed and looked at for cancer cells right away.
 If it is cancer, the doctor removes the testicle and spermatic cord.
 If the tissue is not cancer, the testicle can often be returned to the scrotum.

-If testicular cancer is found, doctors use imaging tests to see how advanced it is.
+If testicular cancer is found, doctors will use imaging tests on other parts of the body to see how advanced it is.

-Before the scan, you may be asked to drink a liquid that contains a dye to help outline tissue in your body.
+Before the scan, you might be asked to drink a liquid that contains a dye to help outline structures in your body.
 Or the dye may be put into a vein.
 The dye may make you feel warm and flushed.
 A few people are allergic and get hives.
 Rarely, there can be more serious problems, like trouble breathing and low blood pressure.
-Be sure to tell the doctor if you have ever had a problem with a dye used for x-rays or if you are allergic to shellfish.
-Medicine can be given to prevent and treat these reactions.
+Be sure to tell the doctor if you have ever had a problem with a dye used for x-rays or if you have any allergies.

-CT scans take longer than regular x-rays.
-You need to lie still on a table.
-The part of your body being checked is placed inside the scanner.
-The test is painless, but you may find it hard to hold still for minutes at a time.
+The CT scanner is like a large donut, with a narrow table that slides in and out of the middle opening.
+You will need to lie still on the table while the scan is being done.
+The test is painless, but you might find it hard to hold still for minutes at a time.

-CT scans are sometimes used to guide a biopsy needle mass that might be cancer.
-You stay on the CT scanning table while the doctor moves needle through the skin toward the. .A thin needle (or a larger needle) removes a sample of tissue to be looked at under a microscope.
-This is not used to biopsy a testicular lump, but may be used to check for cancer spread.
+CT scans are sometimes used to guide a biopsy needle into a mass that might be cancer.
+You stay on the CT scanning table while the doctor moves the needle through the skin toward the mass.
+The needle removes a sample of tissue to be looked at under a microscope.
+This is not used to biopsy a lump in a testicle, but it may be used to check for cancer spread.

 MRI scans can be a little more uncomfortable than CT scans because they take longer, often up to an hour.
-Also, you must lie still inside a tube, which can upset some people.
-The machine makes a thumping noise as the magnet switches on and off.
-Some places have earplugs or headphones with music to block this out.
-Special, more open MRI machines can help with this if needed.
-You may also get a dye like you would for a CT scan, but this is done less often.
+Also, you must lie still on a table that slides inside a narrow tube, which can upset some people.
+There are special, more open MRI machines that can help with this if needed.
+The machine makes buzzing and clicking noises, so some places have earplugs or headphones with music to block this out.
+You might also get a dye as you would for a CT scan, but this is done less often.

-PET scan (positron emission tomography): For a PET scan, a type of radioactive sugar is put into a vein.
+PET (positron emission tomography) scan: For a PET scan, a type of radioactive sugar is put into your vein.
 The sugar collects in cancer tissue, and a scanner can spot these areas.
-This test is useful for finding cancer that has spread beyond the testicles.
-It is also helpful in telling whether swollen lymph nodes contain scar tissue or cancer.
+This test is helpful in telling whether swollen lymph nodes contain scar tissue or cancer.
 Often the PET scan is combined with a CT scan.
 This helps the doctor decide whether changes on the CT are cancer or something else.
 PET scans are often more useful for seminoma than for the non-seminoma type of testicular cancer, and so are less often used in patients with non-seminoma.